timescale/docs/timescaledb/how-to-guides/connecting/psql.md

 </procedure>

 ### Installing psql on macOS
-If you do not want to install the entire PostgreSQL package, you can install the `psql` tool on its own. `libpqxx` is the official C++ client API for PostgreSQL, the enterprise-strength open-source database software.
+If you do not want to install the entire PostgreSQL package, you can install the `psql` tool on its own. `libpqxx` is the official C++ client API for PostgreSQL.

 <procedure>